 Whilst, specialist colleges are not permitted to take into account any experience you have gathered under the Short Term Specialist Training Pathway, it is hard for them to ignore the fact that you have already worked successfully in the Australian context and also hard to ignore references from Australian College Fellows attesting to your capability.

-Similarly, if you have proven your work capability in an Australian health service then this tends to dramatically improves your prospects with employers in Australia for other jobs over and above most other things, including things like qualifications and observerships.
+Similarly, if you have proven your work capability in an Australian health service then this tends to dramatically improve your prospects with employers in Australia for other jobs over and above most other things, including things like qualifications and observerships.